 Since putting on a smokestack costume in college to protest a polluting power plant, Vanessa has been hooked on community organizing and loves helping others engage their communities in passing policies.
 As part of the American Lung Association in California Center for Tobacco Policy & Organizing for the past 10 years, Vanessa has traveled many of the back roads of California working with local advocates on their tobacco control campaigns.
 Now as the State Director for the past 2 years she leads statewide efforts to promote tobacco policy change.
 Prior to joining the Lung Association Vanessa worked as a community organizer for the Alaska Wilderness League, PennPIRG and Connecticut Voices for Children.
 To get herself ready for a big day of community organizing Vanessa loves to do a crossfit workout and bake (& taste) paleo cupcakes.

 Lindsey has always been drawn in by the ability of the political process and well drafted policy to institute needed change and protections for those most vulnerable.
-As Policy Manager for the American Lung Association in California Center for Tobacco Policy & Organizing, she is able to put this passion to work on policies all over California and provides regular updates about tobacco related policies at all levels of government.
+As Senior Director for Tobacco Control & Lung Health for the American Lung Association in California Center for Tobacco Policy & Organizing, she is able to put this passion to work on policies all over California and provides regular updates about tobacco related policies at all levels of government.
 Prior to joining the team at the Center, Lindsey utilized her policy skills first at the federal level through an internship with Congresswoman Anna G. Eshoo, and then at the state level working in the Legislative Department with the California Professional Firefighters, tracking bills and assisting in implementing their legislative strategy.
 When not culling through bills and ordinances, Lindsey can almost always be found enjoying a beach somewhere, her favorites are Tahoe and Santa Cruz.

 John has focused much of his work in advocacy and community organizing, helping to represent communities often battling against larger special interests.
 As the current Advocacy Director for the American Lung Association in California, he is leading the organization’s advocacy and policy efforts in Los Angeles and Orange County.
 Before the Lung Association, he served as the Interim National Director for Parent Revolution, an education and social justice non-profit.
 John has also lived abroad, working in Moscow, Russia as a Fellow for the Alfa Fellowship Program and in Seoul for a South Korean Congressman.
 John enjoys cooking, watching television, and learning new languages.
 He speaks Korean and Russian.